Working with Data in Blazor Stock Chart Component

 Observable collection

-The ObservableCollection (dynamic data collection) provides notifications when items are added, removed, and moved.
-The implemented INotifyCollectionChanged provides notification when the dynamic changes of adding, removing, moving, and clearing the collection occur.
+The ObservableCollection (dynamic data collection) provides notifications when items are added, removed, or moved.
+The implemented INotifyCollectionChanged interface raises notifications for dynamic changes such as add, remove, move, and clear operations.

 @using Syncfusion.Blazor.Charts